ios1ph/BitMono/docs/source/obfuscationissues/ready-to-run.rst

 ReadyToRun
 ==========

-If you're encountering an error from BitMono regarding ReadyToRun, or your application is built using ReadyToRun, it means that your application is "protected" by being compiled into native code.
-However, BitMono cannot obfuscate it because it requires "managed" code.
+If you're encountering an error from ObscuraX regarding ReadyToRun, or your application is built using ReadyToRun, it means that your application is "protected" by being compiled into native code.
+However, ObscuraX cannot obfuscate it because it requires "managed" code.

 To solve this issue, you can do the following: